udgsg/Hackathon2021/README.md

 4 - 4:30 PM: Presentation by Companies outside UD followed by a Q&A

-4:30 : ENd of Day 1 and announcement of Day 2
+4:30 : End of Day 1 and announcement of Day 2